Center Chimney Style

 1 Over 1 Floor Plan

-In Weston, the earliest houses were usually “1 over 1” in plan - 1 room on the 1st floor and 1 on the 2nd.
-These houses were 3 bays wide (a “bay” is a window or door opening).
-Other early Weston houses were only 1 story.
+In Weston, the earliest houses were usually “1 over 1” in plan - one room on the first floor and one on the second.
+These houses were three-bays wide.
+A bay is a window or door opening.
+Other early Weston houses were only one story.